modelscope/facechain/README.md

 如果您熟悉中文，可以阅读[中文版本的README](./README_ZH.md)。

 FaceChain is a deep-learning toolchain for generating your Digital-Twin.
 With a minimum of 1 portrait-photo, you can create a Digital-Twin of your own and start generating personal portraits in different settings (multiple styles now supported!).
-You may train your Digital-Twin model and generate photos via FaceChain's Python scripts, or via the familiar Gradio interface.
+You may train your Digital-Twin model and generate photos via FaceChain's Python scripts, or via the familiar Gradio interface, or via sd webui.
 FaceChain is powered by [ModelScope](https://github.com/modelscope/modelscope).

 <p align="center">
-        ModelScope Studio <a href="https://modelscope.cn/studios/CVstudio/cv_human_portrait/summary">🤖<a></a>&nbsp ｜ HuggingFace Space <a href="https://huggingface.co/spaces/modelscope/FaceChain">🤗</a>&nbsp
+        ModelScope Studio <a href="https://modelscope.cn/studios/CVstudio/cv_human_portrait/summary">🤖<a></a>&nbsp ｜ sd webui ｜ HuggingFace Space <a href="https://huggingface.co/spaces/modelscope/FaceChain">🤗</a>&nbsp
 </p>
 <br>